gtmh-io/gtmh-rabbit/README.md

 - Full blown Rabbit RPC
 - Discovery for gRPC services using Rabbit
 - Typesafe Rabbit stream
-# GTMH.Rabbit.RPC - Code-Generated RPC Client/Server for C#
+# GTMH.Rabbit.RPC - Code-Gen RPC Client/Server for C#

 A high-performance RPC (Remote Procedure Call) framework for C# that uses Roslyn code generation to create strongly-typed clients and servers with minimal boilerplate.
 Behind the scenes it uses the mature https://www.rabbitmq.com/client-libraries/dotnet for transport and https://github.com/protobuf-net/protobuf-net for serialisation